Arylsulfatase A

 Arylsulfatase A (or cerebroside-sulfatase) is an enzyme that breaks down sulfatides, namely cerebroside 3-sulfate into cerebroside and sulfate.
 In humans, arylsulfatase A is encoded by the ARSA gene.

-Pathology
+Clinical significance

-A deficiency is associated with metachromatic leukodystrophy, an autosomal recessive disease.
+A deficiency in Arylsulfatase A is associated with metachromatic leukodystrophy, an autosomal recessive disease.
+Multiple sulfatase deficiency (MSD) is also associated with the ARSA gene.

 Biochemistry

 Enzyme regulation

 Arylsulfatase A is inhibited by phosphate, which forms a covalent bond with the active site 3-oxoalanine.